saintaze/Micro-Reddit/README.md

-# Rails - Micro-Reddit
+# Micro-Reddit

-This [Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/building-with-active-record-ruby-on-rails) is meant to be a solid introduction to models and migrations using active record.
-There are no views, controllers, or routes in this project, but you can use the rails console to play with model creation and investigate associations.
+This project is meant to be a solid introduction to `Models` and `Migrations` in `Ruby on Rails`.
+There are no views, controllers, or routes in this project.
+But you can use the `rails console` to play with model creation and investigate associations.

+# Built With
+ - Ruby on Rails 6

 ### Installation

-- Pull down the repo and run `bundle install`.
+- Clone repo and run `bundle install`.

 ### Model Tests

-I decided to implement specs early on during the creation of each model.
+I decided to implement specs early on during the creation of each `Model`.

-- Run `rails test:models` to verify the tests pass.
+- Run `rails test:models` in the console to verify that tests pass.

 ## Model Design

-- The can have users.
+- The site can have users.
 - Users can make posts.
 - Users can make comments.
 - Posts can be commented on.